Charmve/Surface-Defect-Detection/README.md

 ## Notification

-This work is originally ntributed by lots of great man for their paper work or industry application. <strong>You can only use this dataset for research purpose.</strong>
+This work is originally contributed by lots of great man for their paper work or industry application. <strong>You can only use this dataset for research purpose.</strong>

 If you have any questions or idea, please let me know :email: yidazhang1@gmail.com